mac-comp240/hw1_unique-chars/README.md

       column of the four columns of characters listed in ascii_table.txt.
 See the Notes below for more information about how some of these characters can be added to C strings by 'escaping' them using an *escape sequence*.
-      This will enable you to test whether *hasUniqueChars* will fail on a string containing non-printing characters.
+      This will enable you to test whether `hasUniqueChars` will fail on a string containing non-printing characters.

-3. The file that will contain all your exhaustive tests of your *hasUniqueChars* function is `test.c`.
+3. The file that will contain all your exhaustive tests of your `hasUniqueChars` function is `test.c`.
 A few very basic tests are provided, but you must be much more careful and exhaustive, adding enough tests to be certain your function works for *all cases of character that you can create in a string*.
    Document this file at the top with a description and your name, and make sure that you describe your tests.

-    - Until you have a correct version of *hasUniqueChars*, the initial code that builds will fail on one of the asserts.
+    - Until you have a correct version of `hasUniqueChars`, the initial code that builds will fail on one of the asserts.

-4. The Makefile is given for you.
+4. The Makefile is provided for you.

-## How it should run
+## Execution

-The graders should be able to do the following:
+The graders should be able to do the following to build and run your code:

     make clean
     make
     ./hasUniqueChars

-## What you must complete
+## Tasks to Complete

-### The function hasUniqueChars in hasUniqueChars.c
+### The function `hasUniqueChars` in `hasUniqueChars.c`

 You must complete the function defined like this: